dinh2644/chess.com-data-dashboard/README.md

 Submitted by: **Tu Dinh**

 This web app: **Displays the top 50 blitz player on Chess.com.
-Blitz is a chess game with a time control of 5 minutes or less with no time increment.
+Blitz is a popular chess game mode with a time control of 5 minutes or less with litt;e/no time increment.
 Additional statistics are displayed on the side.**

 Time spent: **12** hours spent in total